jeffThompson/CreativeProgramming2/Week08_Simulation/Part2-Prototypes.md

 * *Wind changes the direction of snowfall*
   * How should a "wind" variable be stored?
   * How should it affect the snowflakes?
+  * Should we see anything visual to indicate the wind?

-It's ok if the elements aren't all working perfectly, but they should be present so you can see how they interact and so we can give you feedback.
+It's ok if the elements aren't all working perfectly, but they should all be present so you can see how they interact, so we can give you helpful feedback, and so you can identify technical questions you need help with.

 A few other things to consider:
 * If your MVP document has a list of "stretch goals," see how many of those you can get to as well (if it doesn't start keeping track of some!)